Find the Best Mortgage Rates in Alberta

 With a closed mortgage, on the other hand, the interest rate is more attractive than an open mortgage because you’re limited by how much extra you can pay toward your mortgage each year.
 The lender can also expect to make interest from you for a set amount of time versus the uncertainty of having your whole balance paid off at any time.

-The most common mortgage term in Alberta is 5 years and, more specifically, the 5-year fixed-rate mortgage.
+Alberta‘s most common mortgage term is 5 years, specifically the 5-year fixed-rate mortgage.
 While this is only sometimes the most economical option for everyone, it has become the most popular.
-A fixed rate is beneficial for budgeting purposes and offers financial stability, given that mortgage payments always remain the same.
+A fixed-rate benefits budgeting and offers financial stability, given that mortgage payments always remain the same.

 A variable rate mortgage has proven to save borrowers more money than a fixed rate over time.
-Every borrower’s current circumstances and goals are different; therefore, all current financial restraints and future considerations should be thoroughly discussed with an advisor before deciding on the most suitable mortgage.
+Every borrower’s circumstances and goals differ; therefore, an advisor should thoroughly discuss all current financial restraints and future considerations before deciding on the most suitable mortgage.

 With a variable mortgage, the interest rate will fluctuate depending on benchmark rates, whereas a fixed rate remains the same throughout the mortgage term.
 Deciding on a variable is a question of personal choice and risk appetite.
 We recommend speaking with a mortgage professional to assess any material risks that may pose a concern for you over the term of your mortgage.